-Psilocybe argentipes is a psilocybin mushroom of the family Hymenogastraceae.
-It is indigenous to Japan where it is commonly referred to as “Hikageshibiretake”.
-This fairly potent magic mushroom is said to have a similar potency to P. cyanescens aka Wavy Caps, and reports of accidental ingestions describe vivid yet short lived hallucinogenic effects with a dreamy state of consciousness.
+Psilocybe argentipes is a psilocybin-producing mushroom indigenous to Japan where it is commonly referred to as “Hikageshibiretake”.
+This fairly potent magic mushroom is said to have a similar potency to P. cyanescens aka Wavy Caps, and reports of accidental ingestions describe vivid yet short-lived hallucinogenic effects with a dreamy state of consciousness.